 U.S. Department of Labor National Employment Report

-CIOs have stopped short term hiring and long term prospects do not look great
+CIOs say short term hiring and long term prospects looking better

 Job growth in the IT job market remains flat.

-The three month moving average for IT job market growth trend for IT Professionals continues to trend down and the loss of 4,800 in Telecommunications is not a good news.
+The three month moving average for IT job market growth trend for IT Professionals continues to trend down.

 Janco's CIO Hiring Plan Forecast is not encouraging with CIOs becoming more cautious in their hiring as the recovery stalls and taxes increase.

 The number of new jobs (all categories including IT) created continues to be lower than the number of jobs needed for the US economy to stay even with adult population growth.
-The Labor Department has reported the economy added only 175,000 in February which is less than half of what is needed to account from new entrants into the job market.
+The Labor Department has reported the economy added 209,000 in July which is only half of what is needed to account from new entrants into the job market.

 IT Job Market Employment Trends

-The rate of job growth in the IT job market has been reversed with net gain of only 5,000 jobs for IT Pros.
+The rate of job growth in the IT job market slowed a bit but still with a gain of 9,600 jobs for IT Pros.